kubeflow/katib/docs/katib-config.md

    - `cpu = 500m`.
    - `ephemeral-storage = 5Gi`.

-4. `serviceAccountName` - Random suggestion container [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
-In above example, `suggestion-serviceaccount` service account will be used for each Experiment with `random` algorithm, until you change or delete this service account from Katib config.
+4. `serviceAccountName` - `Random` suggestion container [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+In the above example, `suggestion-serviceaccount` service account will be used for each Experiment with `random` algorithm, until you change or delete this service account from Katib config.

    By default suggestion pod will not have specific service account.
 Suggestion pod will use [default](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) service account.